SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 - they may show up in the automatically generated documentation, whereas the check tools themselves probably won't.
 - multiple versions of a standard can be represented using the same module, if everything that changes between versions can be captured by the parameters.

-See the "Standard images" standard in the larger basic example below for a possible use case.

 ### Check descriptor